 Many recyclers might be surprised to know that until recently, roughly one-third of the United State’s recyclable trash was sold and shipped to China as that country fueled its manufacturing industry.

 But in January 2018, China, in an effort to clean up its own environment, announced a policy banning most paper and plastic imports, and the recycling industry is now in a crisis as prices plummet and waste with nowhere to go piles up in landfills and processing centers.

-According to the University of Georgia, the new policy will result in an estimated 111 million metric tons of displaced waste by 2030.
+A recent study by the University of Georgia found the new policy will result in an estimated 111 million metric tons of displaced waste by 2030.

 China no longer wants our trash.
 And now we’re stuck with it.

 “It’s a huge problem everywhere, but we’ve been hit especially hard here in California,” said Lance Klug, a spokesman for the state’s Department of Resources Recycling and Recovery, known as CalRecycle.

 Coastal states have been hit the hardest since they had easier access to overseas shipping, he said.
 California previously sent about 60 percent of all of its recyclables to China.
 Now, municipalities across the state are scrambling to handle the influx of trash.

 Klung said many cities have launched public education campaigns to let people know what items are no longer being recycled.

 But in Long Beach, city staff have so far held off on such a campaign out of concern that it might confuse residents and discourage them from recycling altogether, said Diko Melkonian, the city’s environmental services manager.

 Melkonian said Long Beach may consider a campaign at some point, but so far the city is waiting to see how the unstable recycling market will play out.